EUR TO PKR: Today Euro rate in Pakistani Rupees on, 5th October 2021

-Karachi: Today EUR to PKR (Euro Rate in Pakistan Rupee) – EURO to PKR today on 5th October 2021 is Rs.198.41.
+Karachi: Today EUR to PKR (Euro Rate in Pakistan Rupee) – EURO to PKR today on 6th October 2021 is Rs.
+200.10.
 This is the inter-bank closing exchange rate for the EUR to Pakistan Rupee which is provided by the State Bank of Pakistan (SBP) every day.

 EURO to Pakistani Rupee conversion is based on open market rates which are set by the currency exchange dealers in Pakistan.
 Check the 1 EUR buying rate and selling rate in Pakistan.